 The sFlow Telemetry Adapter is used to handle sFlow telemetry data received and parsed by the sFlow UDP Parser.
 The telemetry data is forwarded to a JSR-223 compatible script (i.e. Beanshell or Groovy) for further processing.
 Using the script extension you can extract the desired metrics from the sFlow messages and persist the results as time series data.

 Class Name org.opennms.netmgt.telemetry.protocols.sflow.adapter.SFlowTelemetryAdapter

-Table 143.
+Table 138.
 Adapter specific parameters

+Parameto e Description Require Default

-Paramete r Description Require d Default value script Full path to the script used to handle the sFlow messages required (none)
+r d value

+script Full path to the script used to handle the sFlow messages required (none)